RahulAloth/EmbeddedSystems/Algorithm_and_DataStructure.md

 | Insert          | O(n)       | Must shift elements to maintain order |
 | Delete          | O(n)       | Must shift elements after removal     |

+### Excercise:
+- Solution is present in c code.
+- 1. Given the ordered array:
+    - 10, 20, 30, 40, 50, 60
+    - Show the steps of binary search when searching for 50.

+- 2. Insert the value 35 into the ordered array above.
+    - Show the shifting process.

+- 3. Delete the value 20 from the array.
+    - Show the shifting process.
+-4.
+Compare the number of steps for linear search vs binary search
+    - when searching for 60 in an array of size 100.